Procedural Rules, 29 CFR Part 2700

 (1) Review cannot be granted unless:

-(2) In the case of either paragraph (a)(1)(i) or (ii) of this section, the Commission, by a majority vote of the full Commission or a majority vote of a duly constituted panel of the Commission, may grant interlocutory review upon a determination that the Judge’s interlocutory ruling involves a controlling question of law and that immediate review may materially advance the final disposition of the proceeding.
+(2) In the case of either paragraph (a)(1)(i) or (ii) of this section, the Commission, by a majority vote of the full Commission or a majority vote of a duly constituted panel of the Commission, may grant interlocutory review upon a determination that the ALJ’s interlocutory ruling involves a controlling question of law and that immediate review may materially advance the final disposition of the proceeding.
 Interlocutory review by the Commission shall not operate to suspend the hearing unless otherwise ordered by the Commission.
 Any grant or denial of interlocutory review shall be by written order of the Commission.

 (c) Briefs.
 When the Commission grants interlocutory review, it shall also issue an order which addresses page limits on briefs and the sequence and schedule for filing of initial briefs, and, if permitted by the order, reply briefs.

 (d) Scope of review.
-Unless otherwise specified in the Commission’s order granting interlocutory review, review shall be confined to the issues raised in the Judge’s certification or to the issues raised in the petition for interlocutory review.
+Unless otherwise specified in the Commission’s order granting interlocutory review, review shall be confined to the issues raised in the ALJ’s certification or to the issues raised in the petition for interlocutory review.

 § 2700.77 Oral argument.